 Supplements for Optimal Brain Power

-Nootropics are typically single compounds, and while one ingredient on its own may offer brain benefits, some of them can be combined (or "stacked") to offer even greater effects!
+Nootropics are typically single compounds, and while one ingredient on its own may offer brain-supporting benefits, some of them can be combined (or "stacked") to offer even greater effects!
 Here's a look at the most potent ingredients and combinations.

 Phosphatidylserine is an important chemical with widespread functions in the body.
 It's key in the maintenance of cellular functions, especially within the brain.
 There's a decent amount of literature showing its positive effects in elderly individuals both with and without cognition and memory impairments.2,3